 Seismology

-The recording of seismic noise can therefore be used for many different purposes: signals obtained from the noise were used to illuminate the Earth's interior and evaluate how its structure changes over time.
-Applications range from the deep mantle and crust to the flat ground to buildings.
+The recording of seismic noise can therefore be used for many different purposes: signals obtained from the noise are used to illuminate the Earth's interior and evaluate how its structure changes over time.
+Applications range from the deep mantle and crust to the near surface to buildings.
 The noise itself can tell us how the solid earth interacts with the ocean and the atmosphere, which in turn provides information about weather conditions and climate.

 In the seismology group, we "listen" to the seismic background noise to find out how the ocean produces it.
 We also use the seismic noise that surrounds us to monitor soil changes and damage to buildings.
-Finally, we are working on a number of projects using new sensor technologies (ring lasers) or developing new applications for established sensors (ocean bottom seismometers).
+Finally, we are working on a number of projects using new sensor technologies (ring lasers, dense arrays and DAS/fiber optic cables) or developing new applications for established sensors (ocean bottom seismometers).